 My favorite healthful meals.
 This is my list of “go-to” recipes that make eating healthier not feel like eating cardboard, but feel like eating morsels of heaven.
+Feel so happy being vegan?
+You will be please to know there is starburst online game with vegan-theme.
 Inspired by my friend “Caldeiri” and the infinite other people out there who try to change their eating habits for the better and also try to get their partners or the people around them to do so as well.

 If your friend or partner who really loves meat or cheese starts to lose it and starts muttering something about “the evil baby corn”, or something along those lines, don’t make them hate veggies forever!
 I advise adding cheese or avocado to save the day!
 Baby steps my friends, baby steps.

 - Crock Pot Beans – It’s so easy and cheap to make your own beans.
 I use this recipe and immediately use some in a soup or salad, and freeze the rest in one cup servings to use in place of canned beans or as emergency bean burritos for lunch when I haven’t grocery shopped.
 Soak a bag (pound) of beans (black or pinto are my faves) in cold water in the fridge overnight.
 In the morning drain and rinse the beans.
 Add them to the crock pot, covered with about an inch or two of water.
 Add one onion peeled and quartered, two cloves garlic peeled and crushed, two bay leaves, lots of cumin (a few tablespoons).
 Cook on high all day (6-8 hrs).
 At the end of the day you come home to yumminess.
 Serve with rice and cilantro and whatever fits your fancy.